 Through research and support from family and friends, I’m feeling amazing and better than I ever have.
 While I did a complete 180 in regards to my lifestyle, it is the best thing that could have happened to me.
 Thanks to my diagnosis, I now know far more about my body and have been able to be an advocate for the gluten-free community.
 I have also struggled with Hasimoto’s Thyroiditis since 2008, but have a much better handle on things.

 In late 2018, my then four-year-old son was diagnosed with Celiac Disease as well.
 He presents differently than I do as he showed signs of Dermatitis Herpetiformis (DH).
 Through numerous doctors appointments and pushing from me to do the celiac panel, we finally got a diagnosis.
 Since he was an infant when I was diagnosed, he’s grown up around Celiac Disease and handled the transition extremely well.
 He is well-educated and knows how to read labels, and advocate for himself, if I am not around.

 As a working mama to two small children, a celiac diagnosis was a big change for my family.
 We eat a lot healthier, much to my children’s dismay, and we eat out a lot less.
-My bank account surely appreciates it!
 I pack my food to work every day and often bring my own food to business lunches, pending the occasion.
 I have learned so much about eating out, especially with the help of my Nima Sensor and the Find Me Gluten Free app, and knowing what questions to ask to keep me safe.